G-Core/product-documentation/documentation/cdn/grafana-terraform/manage-a-cdn-resource-with-terraform.md

 <code-block>
 resource "gcore_cdn_rule" "<span style="color:#FF5913">make up Terraform name for the rule; you can use any name, it will be linked to the rule inside the Terraform system</span>" {
   resource_id = gcore_cdn_resource.<span style="color:#FF5913">Terraform name of the CDN resource for which you are adding the rule</span>.id
-  name = "<span style="color:#FF5913">make up a name for the rule that will be displayed in the Gcore control panel</span>"
+  name = "<span style="color:#FF5913">make up a name for the rule that will be displayed in the Gcore Customer Portal</span>"
   rule = "<span style="color:#FF5913">specify path to the files for which you are adding the rule; the path should always start with "^/" or "/"</span>"
   rule_type   = 0
 </code-block>